Chad (slang): Online memes

+Gigachad

-"Gigachad" is a related internet meme that uses black-and-white photographs of a muscular male model.
-It is used to assert one's opinion as correct, without providing evidence or reasoning.
+"Gigachad" is a related internet meme dating back to 2016 that uses black-and-white photographs of a muscular male model photographed by Krista Sudmalis, as part of her Sleek'n'Tears art project.
+It is used to assert one's opinion as that of "the ultimate alpha who can never be wrong", or with a sense that confidence is more important than accuracy.